 Since IB is an American broker with headquarter in the United States, for tax purposes it must be considered as a foreign broker.
 As a result, the money and securities held by IB must be considered as financial assets held abroad.

 Depending on the country in which you are fiscal resident, there will be taxes eventually to be paid, generated by the trading activities with IB.
 In this regard, we suggest contacting a tax advisor to fulfill all tax obligations.

 The real weakness of IB, whether you are an experienced trader or a beginner, seems to be the Customer Support offered to its customers.
 This is a widespread sentiment among IB traders and has been confirmed by our tests.

 To test the quality and speed of the Service Desk, we conducted a series of cross-tests consisting in 50 calls and 50 emails.
 It turned out that in 27% of calls made between 07:00 and 24:00, the response took place within the first minute.
 Regarding the email support, in 46% of the cases the response arrived within 3 hours (excluding the night time slot from 10pm to 8am) and the remaining 54% between 3 and 24 hours.

 Despite not being a bank, IB is committed to offering some typical banking products and services.
-For example, IB provides a MasterCard debit card, currently available only in the US, but in the pipeline also in Europe by the end of 2019.
+For example, IB provides a MasterCard debit card, currently available only in the US, but in the pipeline also in the UK.

 However, it is recommended to consider IB only as a broker to access global markets and trade online.
 Just think of the fact that it does not even offer financial advisory services, typically offered by the big players in the financial industry.